schauh08/profit-performance-dashboard/README.md

 Profit Performance Dashboard

-An end-to-end interactive dashboard built in Power BI that visualizes profit trends, identifies top-performing categories and products, and enables dynamic filtering by region to view profit trends overtime.
+An end-to-end interactive dashboard built in Power BI that visualizes profit trends, identifies top-performing categories and products, and enables filtering by region to view profit trends overtime.

 Table of Contents